 Visitors are expected to take great care of the surrounding area.
 Please practice Leave No Trace principles and bring cans instead of glass bottles for your beverages.

-Camping is allowed on all BLM land such as that surrounding Wild Willy’s.
+Camping is allowed on all BLM land such as that surrounding Wild Willy’s, but not directly at hte springs.
 To make sure you are in a designated camping area and to find out more information and maps, click here or call 760-872-5000.
+The closest campground is Brown’s Owens River Campground, situated about 5 miles drive, 10-15 minutes.

-Though the spring, as well as camping, is open all year-round, it’s recommended that visitors only camp near the summer’s end.
+Though the spring, as well as camping, is open all year long, it’s recommended that visitors only camp near the summer’s end.
 Mountain temperatures drop below freezing in the spring.

 Things to bring: